Smart investment to give lower-income non-working mums more childcare subsidies

 Under ComLink+, low income families with children living in highly-subsidised HDB flats get financial incentives and other support if they take steps to improve their lives, such as getting a stable job that pays Central Provident Fund.

-Helping lower income kids level up
+Helping lower-income kids level up

-A large-scale research of 5,000 young children done here – known as the Singapore Longitudinal Early Development (SG Leads) study – found that a high-quality pre-school education helps to reduce substantial disparities in early childhood development between children from different socio-economic backgrounds.
+A large-scale study of 5,000 young children done here – known as the Singapore Longitudinal Early Development (SG Leads) study – found that a high-quality pre-school education helps to reduce substantial disparities in early childhood development between children from different socio-economic backgrounds.

 Among other factors, such an education gives children from low-income families opportunities to interact with other children and adults who can help to boost their cognitive and social-emotional development, said Professor Jean Yeung, principal investigator of the SG Leads study.
 She is also the director of social sciences at the Agency for Science, Technology and Research’s Singapore Institute for Clinical Sciences.